tommyettinger/juniper/README.md

 with GWT.
 When used with Fury, you typically register any `EnhancedRandom` class or `Distribution` class you use, though generally you don't need to register `EnhancedRandom` or `Distribution` itself.
 In some cases you may need to register other classes, such as how `ArchivalWrapper` needs `LongSequence` registered.
 If a class has special requirements for Fury to serialize it, the `writeExternal()` JavaDocs will mention them.
+If you're writing a custom serializer, it may make the most sense to just get the result of `stringSerialize()` and store that, since that won't need other classes to be registered.
+No `Distribution` types are `Externalizable`, since they wouldn't really gain anything from it; they do need the `EnhancedRandom` they use registered with Fury, but otherwise can just be registered themselves normally.

 ## How to get it?